seblyng/seblyng/README.md

 ==========================
 ![](https://komarev.com/ghpvc/?username=seblj&style=for-the-badge)

-I am a Software Developer for SmartDok with a master's degree in Computer Science from the University of Tromsø - The Arctic University of Norway.
+I am a Software Developer for Bekk with a master's degree in Computer Science from the University of Tromsø - The Arctic University of Norway.
 * 🌍  I'm based in Oslo
 * ✉️  You can contact me at [sebastian@lyngjohansen.com](mailto:sebastian@lyngjohansen.com)